 - if the trip lasts less than 24 hours with no overnight accommodation

 e.g. travel to and entry into a sportive lasting only one day

 - if trips are occasionally arranged on a not-for-profit basis for a limited group, e.g. an informal winter-sun training weekend where one person books flights and accommodation with costs then shared equally among riders.

-Beyond the scope of these situations, if you’ve arranged more than one component of the trip, the answer should be ‘yes’.
+Beyond the scope of these situations, if you’ve arranged more than one component of the trip, the answer should be ‘Yes’.
+Tour Operator liability is not a legal requirement.
+Yet it is strongly recommended.
 Especially if your business intends to generate a profit from arranging the tour.
 If something were to go wrong, irrespective of whether it was your fault, the rider could seek damages from you.
-Typically these claims fall under three categories:
+Typically, these claims fall under three categories: